Monday to Friday

 Monday to Friday: 8:30 a.m.-4:30 p.m.

 M.L.S., Archives and Records Management specialization, Indiana University

 B.A., History - African, African-American, and Caribbean Diaspora Studies specialization; Archives concentration, Smith College

-Amanda is a native of Western Massachusetts, and returned to the area after attending graduate school.
-In her spare time, Amanda enjoys hiking Mt.
-Tom, practicing yoga, and eating at the various restaurants in Northampton.
+Amanda is a native of Western Massachusetts and returned to the area after attending graduate school.
 She is interested in increasing the diversity of, and outreach to, people of color in academic archives.
-You can ask Amanda questions relating to Special Collections when she’s on the reference desk in the Alumnae Gym.
+In her spare time, Amanda enjoys practicing yoga, working clay on the wheel, and hiking Mt.
+Tom.

 Ferrara, Amanda.
 “A Sense of Ourselves: FIlming Black Authors and the Burnham Ware Collection," Black Film Center/Archive (blog), July 16, 2015, https://blackfilmcenterarchive.wordpress.com/2015/07/16/a-sense-of-ourse....

 Ferrara, Amanda.
 “From Smith to Indiana: Continuing My Journey with Sylvia Plath,” Sylvia Plath Info (blog), May 8, 2015, http://sylviaplathinfo.blogspot.com/2015/05/from-smith-to-indiana-contin....

 Ferrara, Amanda.
 “Risks and Rewards,” Blogging Hoosier History (blog), June 1, 2015, https://blogs.libraries.indiana.edu/iubarchives/2015/06/01/c544/.